testanna/LanDocsUITest/README.md

 Examples of using Coded UI.

 Tests for desktop application using Coded UI + MSTest frameworks placed in LanDocsUITest/LanDocsUITest/LanDocs3Client/AutoTests.
-For runing project use MS Visual Studio and open .sln-file
+For running project use MS Visual Studio and open .sln-file